Bearaby Weighted Blanket Review

 There is enough space between the Cotton Napper’s wide yarns to allow ample airflow.
 While this can help prevent overheating, it does not provide much insulation for cool nights.

-The Bearaby Cotton Napper covers a solid range of weights with its three options of 15, 20, and 25 pounds.
+The Bearaby Cotton Napper covers a solid range of weights with its four options of 10, 15, 20, and 25 pounds.
 Other Bearaby products capture different weights.

 The Cotton Napper does not contain conventional fill, like plastic or glass beads, so there’s little to no possibility of shifting.
 Unless damage occurs that stretches the yarns so that they’re no longer consistently spaced, the weight should remain evenly distributed across the blanket for the entirety of its lifespan.